Tony P. Mardesich

 Anton P. Mardesich (January 11, 1919 – June 10, 1949) was an American commercial fisherman and politician in the state of Washington.
-He served in the Washington House of Representatives from 1949 to 1950 for district 38.
+He served in the Washington House of Representatives in 1949 for district 38.
 He was killed in a fishing accident in 1949, along with his father, Nicola.
 His brother, August P. Mardesich, who had survived the ordeal, later succeeded him in the House of Representatives.